 Horizon Zero Dawn may not have needed a sequel but Horizon Forbidden West proves Aloy's story certainly deserved another chapter.

-Horizon Forbidden West is a grand technical achievement that feels “next-generation” and, importantly, also captures smaller, more human details, too.
+Horizon Forbidden West is a grand technical achievement that feels like it makes the most of the PS5 and, importantly, also captures smaller, more human details, too.
 If you enjoyed Zero Dawn, then you certainly won't be disappointed.

 - Read our full Horizon Forbidden West review